 Perhaps the most important indicator that is giving the market increased confidence in this happening again is that the monetary tightening seen so far has not materially weakened the labour market.

 This chart is of the Sahm Rule which was created in 2019 by Claudia Sahm, an economist at the Federal Reserve.
 Her insight was that there has always been a recession when the three-month moving average of the unemployment rate rises by 0.5 percentage point relative to the low point during the previous 12 months.

-The unemployment rate was 3.8% in August and September.
+The unemployment rate was 3.9% in October.
 The low was 3.4% in January.
-If it gets to 3.9% and stays there, or higher, until the end of the year, the Sahm Rule will move higher.
+If it stays at 3.9%, or higher, until the end of the year, the Sahm Rule will become another indicator suggesting a recession.